-- Tick removal tools like these tick keys or tick hooks are the way to go.
-For just a couple of dollars, you can buy two different sized hooks.
+- Tick removal tools like tick keys or tick hooks are the way to go.
+For just a couple of dollars, you can buy two different-sized hooks.
 Slide the hook which has a curved end carefully underneath the tick.
 Do not pull but just gently twist in a circular rotation and the tick will come away completely intact.
 It is worth carrying a tick hook with you if you regularly walk your dog in long grass

 - Fine-tipped tweezers are another option as they can help you grasp the tick.
 Don’t yank at the tick but pull steadily with even pressure, don’t twist, this is not a tick hook.
 If you are rough then you could cause the mouthparts to break off and remain in the skin

 - There are some branded chemical-based flea treatments for cats and dogs which also rid them of ticks but some people are not keen on using toxic chemicals on their pets or within the home.
 A homemade solution of vinegar diluted so one part vinegar to one part water can kill ticks and prevent new ones from latching on.
 Use a plant spray to spray on your pets being careful to avoid their eyes